 Avatar, Skyline, Battle: Los Angeles 2011, Jonah Hex, 2012 & X-Men Origins: Wolverine

 Thanks for taking the time to speak with us today Eugene, so let’s start off with how’s everything since working on Avatar?
-Did you guys get a lot of praise and some contracts for future projects out of that?
+Did you guys get a lot of praise and some contracts for the future projects out of that?

 Once Avatar was over, there was a small break of about a month before we ramped back up for multiple feature films.
 The VFX house I work at would agree that working on Avatar is great for business.